YaleSpinup/datasync-api/README.md

 ### Create Data Mover

 Create requests are asynchronous and return a task ID in the header `X-Flywheel-Task`.
 This header can be used to get the task information and logs from the flywheel HTTP endpoint.
+When creating a mover you need to specify the source and destination locations - currently S3 and EFS are supported.

 POST `/v1/datasync/{account}/movers/{group}`